Enrol or register with AUSTRAC

 Completing the ABPF

-The ABPF Explanatory Guide (Word, 2.1MB) gives you step-by-step instructions on how to fill in the Australian Business Profile form.
+The ABPF Explanatory Guide (Word, 2.1MB) gives you step-by-step instructions on how to fill in the AUSTRAC Business Profile form.

 - You don’t have to complete the form in a single session.
-You can make changes to the form and save it to your computer to complete later.
+You can save it to your computer to complete later.

 - Check that your email address is correct or we won’t be able to contact you.